-Toggling the Rungu E-Light on and off
+Toggling the Integrated Headlight on and off

-If you have the Rungu E-Light with your DUALIE, the Rungu E-Light toggle turns the light on and off.
+The Rungu integrated headlight toggle turns the light on and off.
 Press and hold the Rungu E-Light toggle for two seconds and release to turn the light on.
 Do the same to turn it off.
 The screen will dim when you turn the light on for nighttime visibility.

-Choose the AL Sensitivity setting in Display Settings, to have the light turn on automatically in low light environment.
+Choose the AL Sensitivity setting in Display Settings to have the light turn on automatically in low light environment.
 The option has five levels of sensitivity so that the light sensor in the display will decide when to turn on the light based on surrounding light levels.